SC DMV releases design of Real ID licenses - South Carolina Radio Network

 Shwedo warns people that there could be long wait lines at offices if people delay getting their identification to the DMV.

 “We have 10 years of credentials to issue within the next three years,” he said.
-“We want people to come in before the lines start.
+“We want people to come in before the lines start.”

 People who do not need to enter airport security or access federal facilities listed above can keep their licenses until they expire.
 The previous license still allows people to: